Rho-Bot/.github/profile/README.md

 # PiJoint organization

+Final project for *Introduction to Robotics* course at the University of Trento.

 ## Authors

 This project has been developed by Maglie Francesco, Mizzaro Alessandro and Zaupa Alberto.
 Main contribution: